wfk-tokunaga/password-generator/README.md

 # password-generator
-An application using JavaScript to automatically generate passwords.
+An application using JavaScript to automatically generate passwords, based on user input.

 # Deployed Application
 Link: https://automatic-password-generator.surge.sh/